Enrico Rava Quartet

 Enrico Rava Quartet is an album by the Enrico Rava Quartet, recorded in March 1978 and released on ECM later that year.
 The quartet features trombonist Roswell Rudd and rhythm section Jean-François Jenny-Clark and Aldo Romano.

 Reception

 In 2005, The Gazette wrote that, "with American trombone giant Roswell Rudd, whose wizardry connects New Orleans with the 'new thing', the two play elastic lines as if one."

 The AllMusic review by Brian Olewnick stated: "Recordings like this one are fine introductions to this underappreciated trumpeter's work."

+DownBeat reviewer Douglas Clark wrote, "Given the somewhat sketchy nature of the compositions, it is clearly the solos—open and expressive statements—that make this release worthwhile".